Before-tax (concessional) contributions

 * When working out what rate of tax you will pay on your concessional contributions, the ATO uses a special expanded definition of ‘income’.
 The 30% tax rate may not apply to all of your concessional contributions.
 The exact calculation is quite complex – for more information, go to the ATO website.

-^ If your total super balance was less than $500,000 as at 30 June of the previous financial year and your concessional contributions were less than $25,000, you may be able to ‘carry forward’ any unused part of the $25,000 cap to use within the next five years.
+^ If your total super balance was less than $500,000 as at 30 June 2021 and your concessional contributions in 2020-21 were less than that year’s cap of $25,000, you may be able to ‘carry forward’ any unused part of the cap to use within the next five years.

 For more information on super tax concessions, download our factsheet.